Indigenous Veterans Day and Remembrance Day

 Every day, Georgian remembers

-We remember our veterans and those who have returned home injured.
+We remember all veterans who’ve served and those who’ve returned home injured.
 We keep them close to our hearts.

 We remember the people who currently serve Canada both here and overseas.
 We think often of them, their families and loved ones.